ibm-cloud-docs/satellite/locations.md

 1. From the {{site.data.keyword.satelliteshort}} [**Locations** dashboard](https://cloud.ibm.com/satellite/locations), select the location where you want to finish the setup of your control plane.
 2. From the **Hosts** tab, select the hosts to assign as worker nodes to your control plane.
 All hosts must be in an **Unassigned** status.
 3. From the actions menu of each host, click **Assign host**.
-4. Select **Control plane** as your cluster and choose one of the available zones.
-Make sure that you assign each host to a different zone so that you spread the hosts evenly across all 3 zones in the multizone region, such as the `wdc` US East region (`us-east-1`, `us-east-2`, and `us-east-3`).
+4. Select **Control plane** as your cluster.
+5. Assign hosts in groups of 3 evenly to the control plane cluster.
+For high availability, make sure that your hosts correspond to physically separate zones in your infrastructure provider.
+For example, if your infrastructure provider has `zone1`, `zone2`, and `zone3`, you can enter these names for your {{site.data.keyword.satelliteshort}} zones.
+Then, assign 2 hosts from `zone1` in your infrastructure provider to `zone1` in your {{site.data.keyword.satelliteshort}} control plane, and so on.
 When you assign the hosts to the control plane, IBM bootstraps your machine.
 This process might take a few minutes to complete.
 During the bootstrapping process, the **Health** of your machine changes from `Ready` to `Provisioning`.
-5. From the **Hosts** tab, verify that your hosts are successfully assigned to the {{site.data.keyword.satelliteshort}} location control plane.
+6. From the **Hosts** tab, verify that your hosts are successfully assigned to the {{site.data.keyword.satelliteshort}} location control plane.
 The assignment is successful when an IP address is added to your host and the **Health** status changes to **Normal**.
-6. Verify that your location status changed to **Normal**.
+7. Verify that your location status changed to **Normal**.
 You might see a location message about the location not having enough hosts until the bootstrapping process completes.

    After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until IBM monitoring is properly set up for your location.
 In addition, a DNS record is created for your location and the IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.
 This process can take up to 30 minutes to complete.
 During this process, your location status continues to show an **action required** state, and you might see intermittent errors, such as `Satellite is attempting to recover` or `Verify that the Satellite location has a DNS record for load balancing requests to the location control plane`.
    {: note}